By Syed Hussain · Heuresis

 "That's just like Go High Level," he said.

 It was not.
-He had no model for what he was looking at, and the gap between what he knew and what his business could carry without him was foundational—not a marketing problem, not a hiring problem.
+He had no model for what he was looking at.
+The gap between what he knew and what his business could carry without him was structural, not a marketing problem or a hiring problem.
 I watched it repeat for the next two years.

 Eight hundred demos across industries and price points.
 Always the same constraint.